Headache Symptoms

 The headache is above the eyes

-Then it may be that the cause lies in an ophthalmological problem, such as:
+Then it could be that the cause indeed lies in an ophthalmic problem, such as:

 -